Immediate support first

 Maine Crisis Line

-Domestic violence and sexual assault
+Domestic violence advocacy

 One calm rule